A Cat and Mouse Tale with the MI5 on the tail of a KGB Soviet Intelligence agent with a mission…

 His role as Preston was just one of many British agents that Caine has played in his career to date.
 Others include Major Tarrant from The Black Windmill (1974) and Harry Palmer from The Ipcress File (1965).
 Preston was seen as an older version of this latter spy Harry Palmer, that Caine portrayed in three films in the 1960s and twice later in his career.
 Like Palmer, Preston was outspoken with his superiors and his methods of working were often unorthodox.

 Caine shows a touching paternal rapport with his on-screen son.
-Caine also worked as executive producer alongside his friend, Frederick Forsyth.
-Both men party financed the movie and gave up their salaries to work together on this project.
+Caine also worked as an executive producer alongside his friend, Frederick Forsyth.
+Both men partly financed the movie and gave up their salaries to work together on this project.

 Brosnan played a young and attractive KGB agent with his usual charm and charisma.
 His character as “James” won the attention of his neighbour’s wife who obviously fancied him.
 But he also was attractive to others in the movie.

 Despite these attentions, Petrovsky was always the professional and he didn’t reciprocate her feelings, but it was clear this was a hard choice to make.
 He seems vulnerable, as it appears that he is quite sexually frustrated.
 This is suggested in a scene as this character observes a wife swap party from his home.
 Petrovsky’s rapport with his “wife”, an attractive redhead Irina was cool and professional (for a while anyway).